OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Single Front-end Installation
 ================================================================================

-This page describes how to install a complete OpenNebula Front-end from binary packages which are available in the :ref:`software repositories <repositories>` configured in the previous section.
-We recommend using a host with the supported operating system as installation from packages provides the best experience and is referenced from other places of this documentation.
+This page describes how to install a complete OpenNebula Front-end from binary packages available in the :ref:`software repositories <repositories>` configured in the previous section.
+We recommend using a Host with the supported operating system as installation from packages provides the best experience and is referenced from other places of this documentation.
 If there are no packages for your distribution, you might consider reading the :ref:`Building from Source Code <compile>` guide to build OpenNebula on your own.

 .. warning::